JanetteMujica/EmotionsAndClientParticipationInJurisdictionalContestation/content/pages/about.md

 Enough was enough!
 I was slogging through a PDF version of this academic paper, and it felt like my brain was on a wild rollercoaster ride.
 That's when I decided, 'Hey, it's time to make this paper readable for a group of eager minds.'

 Special thanks to [Roch Delanney](https://ecrituresnumeriques.ca/fr/Equipe/Roch-Delannay) and [Margot Mellet](https://ecrituresnumeriques.ca/fr/Equipe/Margot-Mellet/) for introducing me to the right tools during [my editing class at UdeM](https://admission.umontreal.ca/cours-et-horaires/cours/hnu-6051/).
-Thanks for saving me from the PDF abyss!
+Thanks for saving us from the PDF abyss!

 ### Open-source technologies used